NCIS season 14

 The fourteenth season of NCIS an American police procedural drama originally aired on CBS from September 20, 2016, through May 16, 2017.

 NCIS revolves around a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the U.S. Navy and Marine Corps.
 This season brought three new characters: Wilmer Valderrama as NCIS Special Agent Nicholas "Nick" Torres, formerly working with an undercover unit, Agent Alexandra "Alex" Quinn (Jennifer Esposito), and Clayton Reeves (Duane Henry), an MI6 Senior Officer and liaison to NCIS.

+On streaming platforms Netflix and Amazon Prime, some of the episodes are out of order.
+For example, episode 8 (Pay to Play) and episode 9 (Enemy Combatant) have been uploaded in each other's places - and are even logged incorrectly on this page.
+This is evident by the return of character Clayton Reeves in episode 9 despite already being a part of the team in episode 8.
+Episodes 13 and 16 may also be out of order.